isomerpages/tp-opportunityfest/index.md

       variant: center
   - infobar:
       id: infobar
-      description: TPOF 2024 has successfully concluded, and we deeply appreciate your support and participation.
+      description: And we deeply appreciate your support and participation.
+      title: TPOF 2024 has successfully concluded.
   - textcards:
       title: Reach Us
       id: textcards